nikoolabbafi/nikoolabbafi.github.io/_posts/2019-10-09-Post-NewPicture.md

 ---
 layout: posts
-title: The fractal of triangel
+title: The fractal of triangel , star and squer
 ---